yabazah/yabazah/README.md

 - 👋 Hi, I’m Yara Abazah
 - 👀 I’m interested in Computer Science and implementing AI technology in the field of medicine
-- 🌱 I’m currently learning Mathematics and Computer Science at Boston University
+- 🌱 I’m currently studying Mathematics and Computer Science at Boston University and learning JavaScript during my free time
 - 📫 How to reach me: abazahey@gmail.com; yabazah@bu.edu

 <!---